zuplo/docs/docs/articles/zuplo-json.md

 ---
-title: Zuplo Project Config (zuplo.json)
+title: Zuplo Project Config (zuplo.jsonc)
 ---

 Certain advanced project-level settings can be configured using the `zuplo.jsonc` file at the root of a project.
-The `zuplo.json` file is created by default for new projects and contains the default configuration.
+The `zuplo.jsonc` file is created by default for new projects and contains the default configuration.

 The default `zuplo.jsonc` file is shown below.
 The only current valid `version` of the file is `1`.